dotmpe/script-mpe/ReadMe.rst

 		dev_taxus
-			Working to reintegrate ideas from old ``dev_`` forks into dev, currently concerning libcmd functionality and txs.TaxusFe with subclasses.
+			Working to reintegrate ideas from old ``dev_`` forks into dev, currently concerning libcmd functionality and txs.Txs with subclasses.

     test
         Writing and running tests.